-In practice anyone flying out of the UK will be protected by the Denied Boarding Regulations.
-This is because these regulations apply to anyone flying on an EU-based airline (including budget carriers) OR anyone flying with a non-EU-based airline from an EU airport (i.e. all UK airports).
-Anyone flying from a non-EU airport on a non-EU carrier is not entitled to the same level of assistance and you will have to look at the airline’s Condition of Carriage to see what their duty of care is.
+However, anyone flying with a non-UK airline landing in a non-EU country, you may not be entitled to the same level of assistance and you will have to look at the airline’s Condition of Carriage to see what their duty of care is.

 Whether or not you are entitled to anything depends on the length of your flight and the length of your delay.
 You must fall within one of the following categories:

-- A flight of 932 miles or less with a delay of at least 2 hours
+- A flight of up to 1,500km with a delay of at least 2 hours

-– Any other flight with a delay of at least 4 hours
+- A flight of over 3,500km with a delay of at least 4 hours

 So long as you fall into one of the above categories you are entitled to:

-– Free food and drink depending on the time of day
+- Free food and drink will be provided

 - Free hotel accommodation and transport between there and the airport if the flight is delayed to the following day